-Things that can make people e more vunerable Not having a job or enough money. • Discrimination at work or school.
-Not having friends or family in your life.
-Disrespect and negative attitudes from other people.
-Not belonging to clubs or groups.
-Difficulty communicating what Not taking part in community you need. activities.
-Behaving in a way that some Not knowing your rights or how to people can find challenging. recognise if your rights are violated Not being listened to. or you have been take advantage of.
-Not being taken seriously.
-Not participating in roles you want as a citizen.
-Only spending time with other people with disabilities or with people who are paid to support you.
+Things that can make people more vunerable

+- Not having a job or enough money.

+- Not having friends or family in your life.

+- Not belonging to clubs or groups.

+- Not taking part in community activities.

+- Not knowing your rights or how to recognise if your rights are violated or you have been take advantage of.

+- Not participating in roles you want as a citizen.

+- Only spending time with other people with disabilities or with people who are paid to support you.